Willoughby, Lincolnshire: Geography

 The village is close to the coast, with Skegness 12 mi away and Chapel St Leonards 7 mi away.
 The village is within the civil parish of Willoughby with Sloothby, which includes the hamlets of Sloothby and Hasthorpe.

 Willoughby has two main farms.
 One is on the Clover Industrial Estate and the other is on Hanby Lane opposite the petrol station.
 Both farms have wide field access and pasture sheep in the summer.

+Governance

+Willoughby is in the civil parish of Willoughby with Sloothby.
+Willoughby and District Parish Council serves this parish and also Claxby St Andrew.

 Population

 All together, the 2011 Census counted 592 residents of the Willoughby with Sloothby parish.
 The population was gender balanced, with 50.3% male and 49.7% female.
 Most residents were white (98.6%) who declared as Christian (71.1%).

 Residents of Willoughby with Sloothby live primarily in small, aging households.
 Of the 252 households, 20.6% were a single person, 52.8% were two people, 12.3% were three people, and 14.3% comprised four or more people.
 Most families had no dependent children (76.6%), and 64.3% of households were headed by a person aged 55 or over.